-- 7. Read the extracts given below and answer the questions that follow: 4+4=8
+7. Read the extracts given below and answer the questions that follow : 4+4=8

-- (a) ...
-I saw my mother,
+(a) I saw my mother,

 beside me,

 doze, open mouthed, her face

 ashen like that

 of a corpse and realised with

 pain

 that she was as old as she

 looked but soon

-put that thought away,
+put th nat thought away,

-- (i) Who is 'I'?
+(i) Who is 'I' ?
+1

-- (ii) What worried 'I' when 'I' looked at his/her mother?
+(ii) What worried 'I' when 'I' looked at his/her mother ?
+1

-(iii) Why was the realisation painful?
+(iii) Why was the realisation painful ?
+1

-(iv) Name the figure of speech used in : 'she was as old as she looked'.
+(iv) Name the figure of speech used in : 'she was as old as she

+looked'.
+1

 - (b) Film-making must have been and was so easy with a man like Subbu around and if ever there was a man who gave direction and definition to Gemini Studios during its golden years, it was Subbu.
-Subbu had a separate identity as a poet and though he was certainly capable of more complex and higher forms, he deliberately chose to address his poetry to the masses. - (i) What was Subbu's contribution to Gemini Studios?

-(ii) What separate identity did Subbu have?
-1

-How did Subbu use his capability? (iii)

-What does the writer mean by 'during its golden years'? (iv)
+Subbu had a separate identity as a poet and though he was certainly capable of more complex and higher forms, he deliberately chose to address his poetry to the masses. - (i) What was Subbu's contribution to Gemini Studios ? - (ii) What separate identity did Subbu have ? - (iii) How did Subbu use his capability ? - (iv) What does the writer mean by 'during its golden years'?

-Answer any five of the following questions in 30 - 40 words each :

-$2 \times 5 = 10$
+8. Answer any five of the following questions in 30 - 40 words each : $2 \times 5 = 10$ redeem himself and change his ways?

-- What makes the city of Firozabad famous? (a) - (b) Why did Rudvard Kipling refuse to be interviewed? - (c) What surprises awaited Franz as he entered the classroom? - How did Aunt Jennifer face the ordeals in her life? (d) - (e) What message do you get from the story, 'Should Wizard Hit Mommy'? - (f) What is the impact of burning of fossil fuels?
+- (a) Why do bangle makers end up losing their eyesight ? - (b) Why did Rudyard Kipling refuse to be interviewed ? - (c) What surprises awaited Franz as he entered the classroom ? - (d) How did Aunt Jennifer face the ordeals in her life ? - (e) What message do you get from the story, 'Should Wizard Hit Mommy'? - (f) What is the impact of burning of fossil fuels ?